technix/atrament-core/README.md

 #### atrament.init(Story, configuration)

-Initialize game engine.
+Initialize the game engine.
 Takes two parameters:
 - **Story** is an inkjs constructor, imported directly from inkjs
 - **configuration** is a configuration object:
     - **applicationID** should be a unique string.
 It is used to distinguish persistent storage of your application.